kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 ### Reserved controller name value

-We could also use just `job-controller` for the reserved value of the label (without the k8s suffix).
+We could also use just `job-controller` for the reserved value of the field (without the k8s suffix).

 **Reasons for discarding/deferring**